Tax Preparation Service and Jack’s 8 Tax Tips!

 Just Call Jack Tip #6:

 -Check on your cafeteria or “flex plan” benefit balance at work.
 Those plans usually have a “use it or lose it” rule.
 Recently, the IRS has initiated a grace period for some employers to allow their employees to spend 2016 set aside money as late as March 15, 2017.
-But check this out carefully with your company’s benefit department.
+But check this out carefully with your company’s benefits department.
 Don’t rely on small talk around the water cooler!

 Just Call Jack Tip #7: